vitagroupag/documentation/docs/EHRbase/03-Explore/05-Terminology.md

 }
 ```

-Otherwise the submitted composition will be rejected by EHRbase indicating the error.
+Otherwise, the submitted composition will be rejected by EHRbase indicating the error.

 :::info
 The current implementation only supports FHIR Terminology Server (R4).